stolostron/rhacm-docs/governance/create_cis_pol.md

 # Managing a CIS policy

-Learn to create, apply, and view your CIS policies.
+Learn to create, apply, view, and update your CIS policies.

 ## Creating a CIS policy

-You can create a YAML file for your CIS policy or create a CIS policy from the console.
+You can create a YAML file for your CIS policy from the command line interface (CLI) or from the console.
 View the following sections to create a certificate policy:

-### Creating a CIS policy from the command line
+### Creating a CIS policy from the CLI

 Complete the following steps to create a certificate policy from the command line interface (CLI):